 If you can’t find Irish bangers, you can substitute a mild, unsmoked pork sausage (not Italian), like a bratwurst (It’s not quite the same, because the bangers have a definitive porky quality to them, but I think brats are as close as you can get).

-How to make Irish bangers in a skillet dinner:
+How to make this skillet dinner:

 - Heat olive oil in a large skillet and add the Irish sausages.